IlyaZinkovich/ilyazinkovich.github.io/_posts/2017/oct/2018-04-08-database-coupling.md

 ![alt text](https://bit.ly/2HjiwhY?style=centered "whole system graph")

-As we can see, the mobile client accesses services API to create some records in the database and get them later.
-Core and subdomain services access the table in the underlying data storage using SQL queries.
+The mobile client accesses services API to create some records in the database and get them later.
+Core and sub-domain services access the table in the underlying data storage using SQL queries.
 But there is something more.

 Nailing down the problem with another query, we identify the data leak.

 ![alt text](https://bit.ly/2EtAz2b?style=centered "data leak")

-When the mobile client accesses the core API, the core gets some data from the subdomain service and additionally grabs some data from the database table directly.
+When the mobile client accesses the core API, the core gets some data from the sub-domain service and additionally retrieves some data from the database table directly.

-We've just identified the problem.
-The next step is just to go and fix it.
-Hopefully, we know how to do this.
+Problem identified.
+The only thing left is to grab your software skills and fix it.